 Angelo State University is committed to the promotion of professional and educational relationships and open channels of communication among all individuals.
 The faculty/staff and student relationship is of the highest value and impacts a student’s educational experience.
 Consensual relationships, including affectionate liaisons or other intimate or close relationships between faculty and students in a faculty members class or with whom the faculty member has an academic or instructional connection are prohibited.
 Faculty/staff with direct or indirect teaching, training, research oversight or direction, supervisory, advisory, or evaluative responsibility over the student should recognize and respect the ethical and professional boundaries that must exist in such situations.
 Failure to do so may constitute a violation of the Title IX policy of the University.
 If questions arise about situations involving faculty/staff and student relationships, they can be directed to the student’s Academic Dean, the Provost/Vice President of Academic Affairs, the Vice President for Student Affairs and Enrollment Management, or designee.

 - Complaints related to disabilities are guided by University Operating Policy 10.15, Providing Accommodations for Students with Disabilities and Operating Policy 16.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws.

 - Any students seeking remedy on the basis of a disability must register as a disabled student with Student Disability Services and must provide all required documentation of a disability.
 Students who are denied services or denied a specific accommodation request by Student Disability Services may appeal the decision to the Executive Director of Student Affairs or designee.
-The ADA Campus Coordinator for Students is the Director of Student Disability Services, room 112, Houston Harte University Center, 325-942-2047.
+The ADA Campus Coordinator for Students is the Director of Student Disability Services, located in the Office of Student Affairs, Room 112, Houston Harte University Center, 325-942-2047.

 7. Student Record Complaints & FERPA